 Here’s a traumatic story for you.
-There was one university I wanted to go to, and all my teachers knew that.
+There was only one university I desperately wanted to go to, and all my teachers knew that.
 When I asked them for letters, they knew how important it was… or so I thought.
 You can imagine my shock when I approached my teacher’s desk to ask her a question, only to spot my pre-addressed envelope and brag sheet sitting on a stack of papers… four days after it was due to the school.

 Check, double check, and triple check that your teachers are aware of deadlines!
 If they are sending it in themselves, provide them with pre-addressed, stamped envelopes.
 Make their lives as easy as possible.
 It doesn’t look good if their letter is late.
 Give them everything weeks in advance, and check in every once in awhile so they don’t forget.

 Thank your teacher profusely for your perfect recommendation letter!

 Teachers are incredibly busy, and they’re likely writing multiple recommendation letters on top of grading papers and preparing lessons.
 Make sure they know how appreciative you are, but not only when they’re finished.
 Tell them how grateful you are when you ask them to write it, and thank them again every time you check in.
 They are helping you make your college dreams a reality, and that should not be taken for granted!